fboerman/blog/content/posts/flowbased/nordic_flowbased/index.md

 These are all very preliminary statements and more results and indicators are needed to say more about this.
 Especially the global social welfare change is the best indicator, but data on that is only available very sparsely.

 ## Whats next?
 The publication of these first results are a big milestone for the Nordic FlowBased implementation.
 It shows they are able to run a stable process and get plausible results from them.
 Big congratulations to all involved!
 The planned go live date is somewhere in 2024 Q1 so there is still a year to further flesh things out.
-In particular I am curious about the net security validations and more info about the branches such as eic codes.
+In particular I am curious abouet the net security validations and more info about the branches such as eic codes.
 More social welfare analysis is also crucial to build confidence in that the system really is better and more efficient for society as a whole.
 I will try to repeat this blog post later on this year when more results become available to see where it is going.
 In the meantime, as always, if you have any questions or remarks please don't hesitate to contact me, especially if you are a Nordic FlowBased expert ;)